 During my testing, I found that a manual or “pump up” sprayer can reach spray distances of 18-20 feet with the nozzle set to spray in a solid stream.
 When the nozzle is set to a cone it will reach 4-6 feet.

 The sprayer’s reach or “throw” depends on many factors including the pressure that the sprayer can produce and the size of the sprayer nozzle being used.
-There are several other factors that affect spray distance including things like wind, hose length, and whether the spray is directed horizontally or vertically.
+Several other factors affect spray distance including things like wind, hose length, and whether the spray is directed horizontally or vertically.

 What Factors Affect How Far a Sprayer Can Spray

 Spray distance or “reach” is produced by the combination of the pressure and flow rate that the sprayer creates.
-But, there are several other factors that play a role in determining your spray distance.
+But, several other factors play a role in determining your spray distance.

 Flow Rate and Spray Nozzle Size